 Pakode has different names in different regions of India.
 In the northern side of India, the name is Pakode but on the southern side, it is called bhaji, bajji, Bhajia.
 It is crispy from the outside little soft from inside.
 There are different types of Pakode like aloo-pyaaz pakoda, Gobi (cauliflower) pakoda, paneer pakoda, bread pakoda or many others but the main ingredients to make pakode is gram flour (besan), it is a deep-fried snack which is very popular among people in India, Pakistan and other Asian and Middle-East countries.

-Winter Season is the best time to enjoy Pakode with a hot cup of tea.
+Winter and Monsoon Season is the best time to enjoy Pakode with a hot cup of tea.
 Pakode and Tea go great during evening tea or even at tea parties.